fromothers/www.maxhallinan.com/posts/_posts/2018-03-17-life-in-the-land-of-unqualified-imports.md

 ## VIII.

 What is gained by inviting the spectre of the subjective when it can be avoided?
-Why must code be self-expressive one degree more than it necessarily is.
+Why must code be self-expressive one degree more than it necessarily is?

 **Notes**